shazChaudhry/ClearScore_Devops_Challenge/README.md

 ### Extended requirements
 - Simplest possible solution
+- App stack must be portable to any platfor running Docker
 - Most cost effective solution
-- Questest to deliver solution
+- Quickest to deliver solution

 # One possible solution by __Shahzad Chaudhry__
 This is a simple solution to the DevOps challenge set above: